karagulamos/taxer/README.md

 ## Description

-A simple tax calculator in .NET capable of handling various tax types.
+A simple tax calculator in .NET that implements the following tax types:

 * Progressive tax
 * Flat rate tax